syncfusion-content/xamarin.ios-docs/xamarin-ios/SfBarcode/Getting-Started.md

 {% endhighlight %}

-3. Then you can assign the text that you want to encode.
+3.Then you can assign the text that you want to encode.

 {% highlight c# %}